 The majority of MS students within our program are completing specialty residency training programs in some field of veterinary medicine simultaneously with the MS degree.
 Admission to these programs generally precedes admission to our graduate programs.
-The GRE requirement may be waived for exceptional students by the Veterinary Medicine and Surgery Departmental Research and Graduate Studies Committee.
 Applicants may be asked to strengthen any deficiencies in prerequisites to the chosen area of concentration through enrollment in a post- or non-degree graduate student program.

 Required Application Materials

 Department of Veterinary Medicine and Surgery